MetaMask/core/scripts/migrate-tags.md

 - ALWAYS delete local tags AFTER remote tags.
 - If something goes wrong and your local tags are still there, you can try `git push <remote-repo>` to push the local tags to remote.
+- If you have deleted your local tags, ask a teammate who has the correct tags on local to push them to remote.

 ### 2. Delete local tags